swiftlang/swift/docs/ErrorHandling.md

     and a simple inspection reveals how the function reacts to the error.
--   Throwing an error provides similar performance to allocating an error and returning it \-- it isn\'t an expensive, table-based stack unwinding process.
+-   Throwing an error provides similar performance to allocating an error and returning it \-- it isn't an expensive, table-based stack unwinding process.
 -   Cocoa APIs using standard `NSError` patterns can be imported into this world automatically.
 Other common patterns (e.g. `CFError`, `errno`) can be added to the model in future versions of Swift.

-In addition, we feel that this design improves on Objective-C\'s error handling approach in a number of ways:
+In addition, we feel that this design improves on Objective-C's error handling approach in a number of ways:

 -   It eliminates a lot of boilerplate control-flow code for propagating